-You've heard the rumors: That standing near a microwave and absorbing the radiation it emits can cause serious damage to your health.
-But, is this true?
+You may have heard before that standing in front of a microwave and absorbing the radiation it emits can cause serious damage to your health.
+But is this true?
 Could a common household appliance that many use daily be seriously dangerous?
-To find out, we did a little digging, and here's what we learned.
+We did some digging to help answer these questions once and for all.

-According to the Food and Drug Administration (FDA)—who has regulated microwave oven manufacturing since 1971—microwave ovens are a safe and effective way to heat food.
-And unless you're exposed to high levels of micro waves (think: way more than the amount emitted by your microwave oven), negative effects on the human body have not been confirmed.
-In fact, the FDA reports that there have been no known radiation injuries linked to microwave oven use.
-"There have been allegations of radiation injury from microwave ovens, but none as a direct result of microwave exposure," their website reads.
-"The injuries known to the FDA have been injuries that could have happened with any oven or cooking surface," like being burned by hot food, splattering grease, or steam from food cooked in a microwave oven.
+According to the Food and Drug Administration (FDA)—which has regulated microwave oven manufacturing since 1971—microwave ovens are a safe and effective way to heat food.
+And unless you're exposed to high levels of microwaves (think: way more than the amount emitted by your microwave oven), negative effects on the human body have not been confirmed.
+"There have been very rare instances of radiation injury due to unusual circumstances or improper servicing," their website reads.
+"Most injuries related to microwave ovens are the result of heat-related burns from hot containers, overheated foods, or exploding liquids.
+Most injuries are not radiation-related."

-Though further long-term testing is needed (a caveat to virtually every scientific study) to fully determine the effects of radiation exposure from microwave oven use, as long as your microwave's door closes tightly and the latch is secure, there's no reason to believe that standing next to your microwave machine, eagerly awaiting your popcorn to pop or leftovers to reheat, is hazardous to your health.
-"Microwave ovens are designed so that the microwaves are contained within the oven itself," reads The American Cancer Society website, which adds, "Ovens that are damaged or modified, however, could allow microwaves to leak out, and so could pose a hazard to people nearby by potentially causing burns."
+Though further long-term testing is needed to fully determine the effects of radiation exposure from microwave oven use, as long as your microwave's door closes tightly and the latch is secure, there's no reason to believe that standing next to your microwave machine, eagerly awaiting your popcorn to pop or leftovers to reheat, is hazardous to your health.
+"Microwave ovens are designed so that the microwaves are contained within the oven itself," says the American Cancer Society.